 Tip 4.
 Use Visuals for Written Feedback Design

 A little bit of fun and creative elements in the written feedback design actually could boost students’ interest.
-Such elements may be images, emojis, sound, colorful design, animated characters, and much more.
+Such elements may be images, emojis, sound, colorful design, animated GIFs, and much more.

 Image by freepik – www.freepik.com

 Visuals always have power in learning, especially in eLearning.
 For example, if you can design your written feedback with more engaging graphics, it could be an exciting environment for students.
 Also, this helps students pay more attention to your feedback content.

 A Tool to Make Your Written Feedback Truly Effective – Why ActivePresenter 8 is a Better Choice?

 If you are looking for a tool that allows you to take full advantage of all the tips mentioned earlier in your eLearning course design, ActivePresenter 8 is worth trying.
 Your eLearning projects will be more impressive with interesting and eye-catching written feedback.
 For sure, this engages your students and makes them much more excited.

 Let’s check out some supportive features in ActivePresenter 8 below: